 Yes, you’ll be dealing with lawyers and accountants.
-But this guide is going to focus on some other things you should be doing when building your own business.
+But this guide is going to focus on some other things you should be doing before launching a business.
 Whether it is something you want to do in five years, or you’ve already started the process, dedicating some time to following these recommendations can decide whether your venture flops or flies.

 Get your feet down the trenches

-Talk to real people who are in the business you want to go into, build relationships with both entrepreneurs and workers at every level in the business.
-Talk to people who might be your customers and get their views and opinion.
+Talk to real people who are in the business you want to go into and build relationships with both entrepreneurs and workers at every level in the business.
+Before you launch a business it’s important to talk to people who might be your customers and get their views and opinion.
 Test your ideas if possible.
 If you want to open a restaurant, go dine at places you hear people talk about.
 Appreciate what makes them shine, and imagine what you’d want to do differently.

 Tap into your relationships